 Cuomo should challenge New York Mayoral 2025 Vote Counting results in Court.

 Curtis Sliwa most likely cost Cuomo votes, just as Mamdani's name under two different political parties most likely cost both Sliwa and Cuomo votes.
 Ballot counters who combine votes for two different parties, together, should lead to a vote count error lawsuit by Cuomo because the ballot counters did not have the authority to make such a vote counting decision.
 The political party candidate with the most votes, wins.
+Update: Friday, November 7, 2025.
+The Fusion Law does allow votes to be combined from two separate Political Parties, however, a case can be made that belonging to more than one Party can manipulate pre-vote polls and voter sentiment when the multiple Party numbers are combined together.
+End of November 7, 2025 Update.

 Please consider signing the Debt Neutrality Petition by clicking here.